zzw890827/aws-sap-questions/第二套/README.md

     - [ ] A. Allow users to download solution code as Docker images.
 Use AWS CodeBuild and AWS CodePipeline for the CI/CD pipeline.
 Use Docker images for different solution features and the AWS CLI to turn features on and off.
 Use AWS CodeDeploy to run unit tests and security scans, and for deploying and updating a solution with changes.
     - [ ] B. Allow users to download solution code artifacts.
 Use AWS CodeCommit and AWS CodePipeline for the CL/CD pipeline.
 Use AWS Amplify plugins for different solution features and user prompts to tum features on and off.
 Use AWS Lambda to run unit tests and security scans, and AWS CodeBuild for deploying and updating a solution with changes.
     - [ ] C. Allow users to download solution code artifacts in their Amazon S3 buckets.
 Use Amazon S3 and AWS CodePipeline for the CI/CD pipelines.
 Use CloudFormation Stacksets for different solution features and to turn features on and off.
 Use AWS Lambda to run unit tests and security scans, and CloudFormation for deploying and updating a solution with changes.
-    - [ ] D. Allow users to download solution code artifacts Use AWS Code Commit and AWS CodePipeline for the CI/CD pipeline Use the AWS Cloud Development Kit constructs for different solution features, and use the manifest file to turn features on and off.
+    - [ ] D. Allow users to download solution code artifacts.
+Use AWS Code Commit and AWS CodePipeline for the CI/CD pipeline Use the AWS Cloud Development Kit constructs for different solution features, and use the manifest file to turn features on and off.
 Use AWS CodeBuild to run unit tests and security scans, and for deploying and updating a solution with changes.

     <details>
        <summary>Answer</summary>